JayRmz/HackRank-30Days/README.md

 ## Day 0 - Hello, World.

-### Objective
-In this challenge, we review some basic concepts that will get you started with this series.
-You will need to use the same (or similar) syntax to read input and write output in challenges throughout HackerRank.
-Check out the Tutorial tab for learning materials and an instructional video!

 ### Task
 To complete this challenge, you must save a line of input from stdin to a variable, print Hello, World. on a single line, and finally print the value of your variable on a second line.

 ## Day 1 - Data Types

-### Objective
-Today, we're discussing data types.
-Check out the Tutorial tab for learning materials and an instructional video!

 ### Task
 Complete the code in the editor below.
 The variables i, d, and s are already declared and initialized for you.
 You must: